 Plan for mentorship (1 page): This should include specific areas of mentorship and frequency of meetings/calls with members on the mentorship committee.

-Contingency plans due to COVID-19 (1 page): At present it is unclear how the COVID-19 pandemic will affect UJMT-supported research in 2021-2022.
-There remains the possibility of institutional shutdown and travel restrictions.
+Contingency plans due to COVID-19 (1 page): It remains unclear how the COVID-19 pandemic will affect UJMT-supported research in 2022-2023.
 Please describe anticipated challenges and plans to mitigate them.
 With assistance from mentors, applicants not already based at the site are encouraged to identify in-country collaborators (e.g. research team members, other UJMT applicants) who can support study activities in case travel is delayed.

-NIH Biosketch: Pay close attention to formatting, a poorly formatted biosketch reflects poorly on your application.
+NIH Biosketch: Pay close attention to formatting, an improperly formatted biosketch reflects poorly on your application.
 NIH instructions are available for assistance in developing a biosketch here: https://grants.nih.gov/grants/forms/biosketch.htm.